cozy/cozy-ui/react/hooks/useBreakpoints/Readme.md

 the window has a mobile or desktop width.

-A `BreakpointsProvider` must be used above the component using the `useBreakpoints` hook to provide it with the breakpoints context.
+A `BreakpointsProvider` must be used above the component using the `useBreakpoints` hook to provide it with the breakpoints' context.

 When resizing the window, the components using `useBreakpoints` will automatically update.
 Components below `BreakpointsProvider` but not